ngobibibnbe/anomaly-detection-in-data-stream/README.md

 ### README Structure
 1. [Methods compared](#Methods-compared): Presentation of methods we compared
-2. [Datasets and their caracteristics](#Datasets-and-their-caracteristics): Brief Description of datasets and caracteristics identified
+2. [Datasets and their characteristics](#Datasets-and-their-characteristics): Brief Description of datasets and characteristics identified
 3. [Description of the experimental protocol](#Description-of-the-experimental-protocol): Description of the experimental protocol
 5. [Results](#Results): Presentation of results obtained
 6. [Reproducibility](#Reproducibility): Details on how to reproduce our tests